 - Juice from 2 lemons or limes

-- 1 tsp Garden sage fresh and chopped
+- 1 teaspoon Garden sage fresh and chopped

 - 3 cups Shredded cabbage

-- 1 tbsp Better than bouillon vegetable paste
+- 1 tablespoon Better than bouillon vegetable paste

 - 10 cups Water plus extra for cooking